csfloat/inspect/README.md

 ##### Steps:

+1. Copy `config.example.js` to `config.js`
-1. Add your bot(s) info into config.js
+2. Add your bot(s) login information to `config.js`
-2. Edit config.js with your desired settings
+3. Edit `config.js` with your desired settings
-3. Update the gamefiles directory from a CSGO installation (ensure the csgo_english file is encoded in UTF-8)
+4. Update the `gamefiles/` directory from a CS:GO installation (ensure the csgo_english file is encoded in UTF-8)
-5. Ensure mongodb and redis are running
+5. Ensure MongoDB and redis are running
 6. Run `node index.js` in the main directory
-6. Navigate to the IP that it is being hosted on and query the API using the docs above!
+7. Navigate to the IP that the server is hosted on and query the API using the docs above!

 **Note**: When you first login a bot, it will send a 2FA code to your email.
 Enter the 2FA code into the "auth" field for that bot and restart CSGOFloat to successfully login.